backdrop-contrib/bueditor/README.txt

 editor.parseTag('<a href="foo">bar</a>', 'a') -> returns {attributes:{href:foo}, innerHTML:bar}
 editor.parseTag('<p>foo</p>', 'div') -> returns null

-editor.textToDOM(text):
-text is inserted as innerHTML to an existing invisible HTML object.
-Then the childNodes of the object is returned, which is an array of DOM objects corresponding to the given text.
-This is for just reading purposes.
-The returned objects or their parent object should not be modified.

 - EDITOR INSTANCE (a must-read for javascript button creators) Each editor running on the page for a textarea is called an instance.
 Editor instances have their own variables